MooersLab/cctbxsnips-Emacs/README.md

 ## yasnippets

-The yasnippets package is a very popular snippet manager for Emacs.
+The yasnippets package is a top-rated snippet manager for Emacs.
 There other snippets managers for Emacs, but yasnippets currently dominates the field.
 The yasnippets package is not built into Emacs and must be installed separately.
 It is available in MELPA.